kkotenko/majel/README.md

 `!pool reset here` - Delete this channel's pool.

-`!m or !t` - Show the global momentum or threat and the current channel's momentum or threat.
+`!m or !t or !sp` - Show the global momentum/threat/ship power pool and the current channel's momentum/threat/ship power pool

-`!m or !t [add, sub, set][some value]` - Add, subtract, or set the momentum or threat to the global pool.
+`!m or !t or !sp` [add, sub, set] [some value] - add, subtract, or set the momentum/threat/ship power to the global pool

-`!m or !t [add, sub, set][some value] here` - Add, subtract, or set the momentum or threat to the current channel's pool.
+`!m or !t or !sp` [add, sub, set] [some value] here - add, subtract, or set the momentum/threat/ship power to the current channel's pool.`!m or !t` - Show the global momentum or threat and the current channel's momentum or threat.

 **Traits**